Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Electromagnetic response of WSM

 Clearly, $\sigma _{ij}$ varies as the square of the filling, and therefore it vanishes exactly at the Weyl nodes.
 This is expected since the density of states in this model vanishes when approaching the Weyl point.

 In addition, there are two additional current terms depending on the magnetic field, namely,

 where $\mu _{5} = (\mu _{L} - \mu _{R})/2$ and $\mu = (\mu _{L} + \mu _{R})/2$ are the chiral and electric chemical potentials, respectively.
 The second part of the chiral magnetic effect is given by ${\bf{J}} $ in Eq. (\ref{CurrentMagneticF}), which arises from an imbalance between chemical potentials of right- and left-handed fermions.
-The total contribution to the CME current is then \cite{Landsteiner} { } that vanishes for $b _{0} = \mu _{5} $ in which case the WSM is said to be at the equilibrium state.
+The total contribution to the CME current is then \cite{Landsteiner}

+that vanishes for $b _{0} = \mu _{5} $ in which case the WSM is said to be at the equilibrium state.
 On the other hand, ${\bf{J}} _{5}$ in Eq. (\ref{CurrentMagneticF}) that is identified with the chiral separation effect, vanishes for $\mu = 0$, condition that defines the neutrality point.
 The existence of the static chiral magnetic effect is, however, ruled out in crystalline solids \cite{PhysRevLett.111.027201}, which is also consistent with our understanding that static magnetic fields do not generate equilibrium currents.
 All in all, the full electromagnetic response of a WSM is described by axion electrodynamics defined by the Lagrangian $\mathcal{L} _{\mbox{ Max}} + \mathcal{L} _{\theta}$, together with the afore discussed current terms.
 In summary, in the presence of electric and magnetic fields, the Weyl response is described by the anomalous Hall effect, the Ohm's law, the chiral magnetic effect and the chiral separation effect.
 As we shall discuss below, in the problem at hand the nontopological contributions can overwhelm the topological ones, and hence, we need to choose appropriately the setup in order to obtain physical effects due to the topologically nontrivial Weyl nodes.